-In the first quarter of 2019 we recorded a loss of approximately \$174.6 million in our condensed consolidated statements of income.
-This estimated loss includes a pre-tax loss of \$115.5 million reflecting our current estimated fair value of the assets and liabilities held for sale, adjusting for our expected costs to sell our Hillerød, Denmark manufacturing operations of approximately \$10.0 million and our estimate of the fair value of an adverse commitment of approximately \$120.0 million associated with the guarantee of future minimum batch production at the Hillerød facility.
+For the six months ended June 30, 2019, we recorded a loss of approximately \$174.5 million in our condensed consolidated statements of income.
+This estimated loss includes a pre-tax loss of \$113.2 million, which reflects a \$2.3 million decrease to our original estimate as of March 31, 2019, reflecting our current estimated fair value of the assets and liabilities held for sale, adjusting for our expected costs to sell our Hillerød, Denmark manufacturing operations of approximately \$10.0 million and our estimate of the fair value of an adverse commitment of approximately \$120.0 million associated with the guarantee of future minimum batch production at the Hillerød facility.
 The value of this adverse commitment was determined using a probability-weighted estimate of future manufacturing activity.
-In addition, we recorded a tax expense of \$59.1 million related to the proposed transaction.
+In addition, we recorded a tax expense of \$61.3 million related to the proposed transaction.
 Our total estimated loss is based on current exchange rates and business conditions, and any changes to these factors through the closing date of the transaction will result in adjustments to the carrying values of the related assets and liabilities as well as a corresponding adjustment to the loss amount recognized on the sale.